JumeiRdGroup/Router/README.md

 LatestVersion=[![](https://jitpack.io/v/yjfnypeu/Router.svg)](https://jitpack.io/#yjfnypeu/Router)

-*attention: because of the mistake of jCenter.we changed the repository from jCenter to JitPack.You should to change the groupId when you upgrade the new versions*
+*attention: because of the mistake of jCenter.we changed the repository from jCenter to JitPack.You should change the groupId when you upgrade the new versions*

 Basic config:
 ```Groovy